ch-stark/blog1506/submariner/README.md

 ## Deploying the Cluster Landing Zone

-We start of with defining a ManagedClusterSet that serves as a logical grouping mechanism for clusters spawned from each disparate cloud provider infrastructure.
+We start of with defining a ManagedClusterSet that serves as a logical grouping mechanism for referencing clusters spawned from all cloud provider infrastructure.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSet